IbrahimBrarou/letter-combinations/README.md

 The function includes a recursive backtracking implementation.
 There is also a test suite (test.js) using **Mocha** and **Chai**.

+# React App

+I created also a simple React app that displays the letter combinations and shows the solution as a tree structure.
+You can access the app at the following public URL [Live Demo: Letter Combinations App](https://letter-combinations.vercel.app/)

 ### Function

 The `letterCombinations` function takes a string of digits as input and returns an array of all possible letter combinations.